 July 7, 2014 Coldplay – Ghost Stories (Album review)

 London natives Coldplay are the old pros in the alternative rock genre.
 Starting out in 1996 with rock influences, the band has continued to progress their music into the ambient sound it is today.
 Becoming one of the best-selling music acts of all-time, Coldplay continues their journey with their newest album Ghost Stories, capitalizing on their distinct style like never before.
-Taking a different approach to the recording process this time around, the entire band was invited into the studio from the start to contribute in the songwriting opposed to building around main songwriter Chris Martin’s ideas later on.
+Released on May 16th, and taking a different approach to the recording process this time around, the entire band was invited into the studio from the start to contribute in the songwriting opposed to building around main songwriter Chris Martin’s ideas later on.
 The final result are songs ranging from haunting ballads to uplifting party tracks in a matter of minutes, putting Coldplay at the top of their game in 2014.

 As they open with “Always In My Head”, Coldplay prepares listeners for what is in store; although this track is not a shining moment on the record, its psychedelic elements and mellow harmonies sum up the atmospheric tone of Ghost Stories.
 This mood is ever-present on the album, but never boring.
 “Magic” enhances its chilling vibe with a pulsing bass rhythm.
 Coldplay’s songwriting skills come into play on this track as well.
 Simple words like “I call it magic / When I’m with you” are synched with the tempo to create a sweet and romantic theme.
 “Ink” has a similar lighthearted tone expressed through short and distinct guitar background features.
 These soft melodies and hooks leave listeners with a warmed heart and a smile on their face, giving Coldplay an even stronger presence on Ghost Stories.